Majok-Bol/expense-tracker-api/README.md

 *.pyc
 ```

-You can provide a `.env.example` file:
+You can safely commit an `.env.example` file:

 ```env
 DATABASE_URL=